alimate/alimate.github.io/_posts/2020-12-10-hotspot-intrinsics.md

 excerpt: "How Does the HotSpot JVM Intrinsify Some Method Implementations?"
 image: https://alidg.me/images/observer.png
 toc: true
+subtitle: "What you see isn't what you get!"
 ---
 Sometimes, compilers have special treatments for some function implementations.
 Put simply, they replace the default implementation with another, possibly optimized, implementation.
 Such functions are known as *intrinsic functions* in compiler theory.